907sjl/moving-rates-bokeh/README.md

 source_df = pd.merge(calendar_df, referrals_df, how='left', left_on=['Date'], right_on=['Date Referral Sent +31d'])
 ```

-The calendar is also merged with the referrals dataset so that a date in the calendar aligns with every referral on the date that referral should be
+The calendar is then merged with the referrals dataset so that a date in the calendar aligns with every referral on the date that referral should be
 measured and reported.
 With that calendar relationship in place the number of referrals to include in the denominator for each calendar day can be
 calculated.